 Entity Program Governance

 The IEEE SA Entity Program is governed by the Entity Collaborative Activities Governance Board (CAG), a committee of the IEEE SA Board of Governors (BOG).
 The CAG serves as an advisory body to IEEE SA entity members and the IEEE SA BOG, developing rules that govern the “Entity Standards Development Process,” which all IEEE Entity Standards follow.

 Use of Terminology

 To clarify, in reference to Entity Program participants, IEEE’s official position is to utilize the terms “entity” or to refer to participants who are “persons of any category other than an individual” rather than using the term “corporate.”
 This is appropriate because other “non-individuals” such as organizations, government agencies, and academic institutions can also participate in an entity ballot.
 So, while “Corporate Standards” is used as a general term, it doesn’t cover all the possibilities for participation, and the official rules do recognize this in their terminology.

 Most of the standards development policies and procedures of IEEE apply to both standards developed under IEEE’s individual method of development and to standards developed under the Corporate or Entity method.
 However, to ensure a fair and equitable process, there are established rules and processes that specifically apply to the Entity Process.
-These rules should be implemented by the Standards Committee of any entity working group and are defined in the Study Group Guidelines (PDF) as well as the Baseline Policies & Procedures for Entity Working Groups (DOC).
+These rules should be implemented by the Standards Committee of any entity working group and are defined in the Baseline Policies & Procedures for Entity Working Groups (DOC).